deckhouse/deckhouse/ee/modules/030-cloud-provider-vcd/docs/EXAMPLES.md

 ---
-title: "Cloud provider — vCloud Director: examples"
+title: "Cloud provider — VMware Cloud Director: examples"
 ---

-Below is an example configuration for a vCloud Director cloud provider.
+Below is an example configuration for a VMware Cloud Director cloud provider.

-## An example of the `VsphereInstanceClass` custom resource
+## An example of the `VCDInstanceClass` custom resource

 ```yaml
 apiVersion: deckhouse.io/v1alpha1